ivirshup/anndata-paper/paper.md

 # Acknowledgements

-I.V. thanks Christine Wells for consistent support and freedom to pursue work on anndata and Scanpy.
+I.V. is grateful to Christine Wells for consistent support and freedom to pursue work on anndata and Scanpy.
 We are grateful to Ryan Williams and Tom White for contributing code related to zarr.
 We thank Jon Bloom for contributing a comprehensive PR on group-by functionality.